camunda/camunda-docs-manual/content/webapps/cockpit/bpmn/process-definition-view.md

 Add a filter for process instances by filtering for a 'numeric' (double, integer, long or short) value.

+## History View

+Add a filter to the [process definition history view][process-definition-history-view].
+Select filters for variables, the start date and time, the activity ID or the business key of process instances as in [the runtime view](#runtime-view).
+In addition, select filters for completed, running or process instances with a certain end date and time.

 {{< enterprise >}}
 Please note that this feature is only included in the enterprise edition of the Camunda BPM platform, it is not available in the community edition.
 {{< /enterprise >}}

 **Filtering for completed and running process instances**

+{{< img src="../../img/filter-examples/history-completed.png" title="Filter Example" >}}
-{{< img src="../../img/filter-examples/history-filter.png" title="Filter Example" >}}
+{{< img src="../../img/filter-examples/history-running.png" title="Filter Example" >}}

-Add a filter to the [process definition history view][process-definition-history-view].
-Select filters for variables, the start date and time, the end date and time or the business key of process instances.
+Add a filter for process instances by filtering for already completed or still running process instances.

 **End Date and Time**

-{{< img src="../../img/filter-examples/end-date.png" title="Filter Example" >}}
+{{< img src="../../img/filter-examples/history-end-date.png" title="Filter Example" >}}

 Add a filter for process instances by end date.
 Please note that the date must be set in accordance to the [ISO 8601](http://en.wikipedia.org/wiki/ISO_8601) standard and that this option is only available in the [process definition history view][process-definition-history-view].
+Again choose between `before` and `after` to filter for instances that were ended before or after the given date.
+Click on the `before` to obtain the selection.

 [process-definition-history-view]: {{< relref "webapps/cockpit/bpmn/process-history-views.md#process-definition-history-view" >}}